Tag Archives: Term 1

 2. Tomorrow we’re going to do one of those “getting to know you” activities.
 I know, you’re probably going to do something like this in every class for the next few days.
 Don’t worry, I’ll do my best to make it fun.

 3. The fact that you even found this site shows you have a remarkably inquisitive and adventurous personality.
 Those qualities will serve you well here.
-When you meet me, mention the secret words “Lemon Sherbet“, and I’ll give you a prize.
+When you meet me, mention the secret words “Mocha Latte“, and I’ll give you a prize.
 Don’t tell anyone else!
 It’s a secret to everybody.

 Objective: